NadaAOUITI/secure-banking-app/README.md

 #### 2. Security & Encryption
 - [ ] **Implement TLS/SSL encryption for all client-server communication**
+      Generate a Keystore

+Use keytool to create a self-signed certificate (for development/testing): done
 - [ ] **Use a secure backend framework (Spring Boot + Spring Security)**
 - [ ] **Implement input validation and sanitization to prevent injection attacks**